Fed Chair Powell's August was comparatively calm: calendar

 (Reuters) - The U.S. economy isn’t back to normal, but Federal Reserve Chair Jerome Powell’s daily schedule is getting there.

-In August, for the first time since the crisis, Powell worked no weekends, his calendar released Friday showed.
+In August, for the first time since the crisis, Powell’s calendar - published Friday - showed no scheduled appointments on weekends.

 He had just five calls with Treasury Secretary Steven Mnuchin, fewer than in any month since March when the pandemic exploded in the United States.
 The two collaborated closely on the launch of more than a dozen emergency lending facilities, the last of which, aimed at medium-sized businesses, was launched in late July.